-Registration for the Rochester Area Jaycees’ “Safety Town” program, which teaches pre-kindergartners various aspects of life safety, is currently open through the Rochester Enrichment Office.
-In its 35th year of operation, this summer program seeks to reduce childhood injury by introducing four-, five- and six-year-old children to basic safety concepts through the use of interactive experiences.
-Registrations will be accepted until all available slots are filled, or until the deadline of June 3th, 2013.
+Registration begins May 14, 2018, for the Rochester Area Jaycees’ “Safety Town” program, which teaches pre-kindergartners various aspects of life safety.
+In its 40th year of operation, this summer program seeks to reduce childhood injury by introducing four-, five- and six-year-old children to basic safety concepts through the use of interactive experiences.
+Registrations will be accepted until all available slots are filled.

 For more information or to register, call the Rochester Community Schools Enrichment Office at (248) 726-3165 or visit their office at the Rochester Community Schools Administration Center, 501 West University in downtown Rochester.
 Residents and non-residents of Rochester that meet the age guidelines are eligible to register for the “Safety Town” program.